 - 1. Mortgage payments. - 2.
 When using Federal funds, payment for any costs incurred prior to March 13, 2020. - 3.
 When using State funds (SRA-2), payment for any costs incurred prior to April 1, 2020. - 4.
+When using Cash Flow Loan funds, any use other than rent and utility arrears incurred between April 1, 2020 and March 31, 2022. - 5.
 While Federal guidelines permit the use of assistance funds to temporarily displaced households living in hotels/motels this use is not currently permitted in the City of Oakland due to limited ERA funds and the availability of such support from other resources.